HomecareHomebase/azure-bake/ingredient/ingredient-storage/README.md

 - **Omitted (default):** the property is not written to the ARM template, so the account's current anonymous-access setting is left unchanged.
 Existing recipes and deployments are unaffected — this is fully backward compatible.
 - **`false`:** deploys the account with anonymous public blob access **disabled**.
 This blocks only anonymous readers; it never affects applications that authenticate with an account key, SAS token, or Azure AD (AAD) identity — those continue to work exactly as before.
-- **`true`:** allows anonymous public blob access to be configured (actual anonymous reads still depend on each container's public-access level) **and** stamps the approved-exception tag `allow-anonymous-blob-access = true` on the account, marking it as a sanctioned exception to the anonymous-blob deny policy.
+- **`true`:** allows anonymous public blob access to be configured (actual anonymous reads still depend on each container's public-access level) **and** stamps the approved-exception tag `hchb-policy-exempt-anon-blob = true` on the account, marking it as a sanctioned exception to the anonymous-blob deny policy.
 Existing tags (such as `Metrics`) are preserved.

 ```yaml
 recipe: